Japan Travel Tips: Missing the last train in Tokyo

 At around midnight in Tokyo there's always a rush for the last train home.

 In the packed carriages exhausted commuters sleep on their feet, heads lolled and bodies sagging.
 But if you miss the train and you're stuck in Tokyo for the night with nowhere to stay, nothing to do and not many yen, here are some suggestions on getting through the night in Japan's capital city.

 It's common practice for business men who miss the last train (usually because they've been drinking with colleagues after work) to stay at a capsule hotel.

 For about 4,000 yen you can sleep in a coffin-sized bed, with a television, a light, an alarm clock and the prospect of a hot bath in the morning.
-Alternatively, a taxi home will cost 660 yen per kilometer plus an extra nighttime charge.
+Alternatively, a taxi home will cost 730 yen per kilometer plus an extra nighttime charge.
 However, there are many cheap and alternative places to pass your time.
 See a listing of capsule hotels in Tokyo.